syncfusion-content/windowsforms-docs/WindowsForms/Maps/Bubbles.md

 <td>
 ValuePath</td><td>
 String</td><td>
-Gets or sets the name of the under-bound property in ItemsSource.</td></tr>
+Gets or sets the name of the under-bound property in ItemsSource</td></tr>
 <tr>
 <td>
 ColorMapping</td><td>
 ObservableCollection &lt;RangeColorMapping&gt;</td><td>
-Gets or sets colors for the specified range.</td></tr>
+Gets or sets the colors for specified range</td></tr>
 <tr>
 <td>
 Fill</td><td>
 Brush</td><td>
-Gets or sets the fill brush of the bubble when auto fill color is set to true.</td></tr>
+Gets or sets the fill brush of the bubble when auto fill color is set to true</td></tr>
 </table>

-## Adding Bubbles
+## Adding bubbles

 To add bubbles to a map, the BubbleSetting has to be added to the ShapeFileLayer.
-Set the `AutoFillColors`[https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.UI.Xaml.Maps.BubbleMarkerSetting~AutoFillColors.html] as false and set the `Fill`[https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.UI.Xaml.Maps.BubbleMarkerSetting~Fill.html] property.
-Also set the `MaxSize`[https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.UI.Xaml.Maps.BubbleMarkerSetting~MaxSize.html], `MinSize`[https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.UI.Xaml.Maps.BubbleMarkerSetting~MinSize.html], and `ValuePath`[https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.UI.Xaml.Maps.BubbleMarkerSetting~ValuePath.html] properties as shown in the code sample below.
+Set the [`AutoFillColors`](https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.UI.Xaml.Maps.BubbleMarkerSetting~AutoFillColors.html) to false in the [`Fill`](https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.UI.Xaml.Maps.BubbleMarkerSetting~Fill.html) property.
+Also set the [`MaxSize`](https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.UI.Xaml.Maps.BubbleMarkerSetting~MaxSize.html), [`MinSize`](https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.UI.Xaml.Maps.BubbleMarkerSetting~MinSize.html), and [`ValuePath`](https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.UI.Xaml.Maps.BubbleMarkerSetting~ValuePath.html) properties as shown in the following code sample.

-When the under-bound value is below any of the given sorted range or above the sorted range, then the fill is set as “Black.”
+When the under-bound value is below or above any of the given sorted range, then the fill is set as “Black.”

-`AutoFillColors` must be set as “False” to enable range color mapping.
+The `AutoFillColors` must be set to “False” to enable range color mapping.

 {% tabs %}